-Strongly positive development was also observed in the revenues of TBS Croatia, which increased more than 4 times against the same period of 2022 with the implementation of first large deliveries in all main sectors, after the launch and gradual deployment of its activities in the course of the previous two years.
-As a result, the company reached a share of 6% of consolidated sales (comparing to just 2% in the first nine months of 2022).
+Strongly positive revenue growth was also achieved in TBS Croatia, which increased more than 8 times by BGN 15,575 thousand1 as compared to 2022 with the implementation of first large deliveries in all main sectors, after the launch and gradual deployment of its activities since 2021.
+As a result, the company reached a share of 10% of consolidated sales, comparing to just 1% in 2022.

-In spite of their still limited contribution to consolidated sales (2%, similar to their 1% share for the first nine months of 2022), combined sales from the South-Western Balkans region also exhibited a positive change, scoring significant relative growth of 87%1 mainly as a result of rebounding revenues from public projects in North Macedonia, comparing to their acute stagnation in the same period of 2022.
+In spite of their much more limited contribution to consolidated sales (4%, similar to their 3% share for 2022), combined sales from the South-Western Balkans region also exhibited a positive change, scoring significant relative growth of 85%1 as a result of rebounding revenues from public projects in North Macedonia, comparing to their acute stagnation in 2022.

-Against the background of the above positive trends, the leading factor limiting the Group's growth in the reporting period were sales realized by Comutel, TBS Montenegro, Telelink Bosnia and Telelink Slovenia, which decreased by 38%1 as a result of lower revenues from traditional clients from the regional telecom sector and the absence of substantial revenues from public projects against the significant turnover recorded in this segment in the first nine months of 2022.
-In spite of the positive development in TBS Croatia, the above factors led to a total decrease in sales from region Mid-Western Balkans (including TBS Croatia) by 22%1 and a decreasing combined share of the latter in consolidated sales (27%, comparing to 36% for the same period of 2022).
+Against the background of the above positive trends, the leading factor limiting the Group's growth in the reporting period were sales realized by Comutel, TBS Montenegro, Telelink Bosnia and Telelink Slovenia, which decreased by 32% (BGN 15,424 thousand)1 as a result of lower revenues from traditional clients from the regional telecom sector and the absence of substantial revenues from public projects against the significant turnover recorded in this segment in 2022.
+In spite of the positive development in TBS Croatia, the above factors reduced the development of sales from region Mid-Western Balkans to a minimal growth of 0.3%1 and a decreasing combined share in consolidated sales (27%, comparing to 32% in 2022).

-During the reporting period, the Group also realized first small sales in TBS Romania and TBS Germany.
-Together with the also small, yet growing revenues in TBS USA and the expanding activities of TBS Croatia, the new regional subsidiaries started in the period 2021-2023 exhibited 338% of growth above the first nine months of 2022, reaching an overall share of 7% of consolidated revenues.
+During the reporting period, the Group also recorded its first sales in TBS Romania and TBS Germany.
+Together with the also small, yet growing revenues in TBS USA and the expanding activities of TBS Croatia, the new regional subsidiaries started in the period 2021-2023 exhibited 820%1 of growth above 2022, reaching an overall share of 11% of consolidated revenues.